This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 For a reasonably easy day hike, the ascent to Stroggoula Peak from Pramanta mountain refuge is an awesome choice.
 It is an ascent with almost 900 meters of elevation to gain and a couple of pretty exposed spots but nothing an averagely fit person with a good head for heights couldn’t master.
 It took us around 3 and half hours to reach the top at a swift pace and just a couple of brief stops.
 If you are more of a stroller and/or a photography lover (I know I am under different circumstances) 4 – 5 hours would be a more realistic estimate

 The ascent itself starts easily with the path climbing slowly across the grassy lower slopes of the mountain.
-What’s more, we were awarded for the early wake up by an amazing sunrise, illuminating the misty valley underneath and making this first section of our climb absolutely breathtaking.
-However, not before long the terrain became rockier and the path steeper rising up among the rugged crags.
-It staid more or less this way until we reached the main ridge, testing our fitness levels for the first time.
+What’s more, we were awarded for the early wake-up by an amazing sunrise, illuminating the misty valley underneath and making this first section of our climb absolutely breathtaking.
+However, not before long, the terrain become rockier and the path steeper rising up among the rugged crags.
+It stayed more or less this way until we reached the main ridge, testing our fitness levels for the first time.

 I was worried about the weather beforehand, the forecast of rain and passing storms was far from ideal for an all-day hike on an exposed mountain ridge.
-In retrospective, we couldn’t wish for better conditions!
+In retrospect, we couldn’t wish for better conditions!
 The storms, fortunately, didn’t make an appearance while the clouds provided shade and utterly mysterious scenery on every step.
-My point is, even though Greece is considered a land of never-ending summer, the Greek mountains are the same as any other mountains of the world…unpredictable and ever-changing.
-Sunny morning can turn in a misty afternoon in a matter of minutes and vice versa, so come prepared but don’t be discouraged by few raindrops.
+My point is, even though Greece is considered a land of never-ending summer, the Greek mountains are the same as any other mountains in the world…unpredictable and ever-changing.
+A sunny morning can turn into a stormy afternoon in a matter of minutes and vice versa, so come prepared but don’t be discouraged by a few raindrops.

 The last push to the top from the ridge was easy and if there was any pain in our legs it was quickly forgotten seeing the panoramic views suddenly opening up in all directions.
 There is a lot to see from the top of Stroggoula.
 From the impressive, 2429 meters tall Kakarditsa to the east, over the forest-clad hills and gorges around Syrrako and Kalarrytes to the North to the lovely deep valley of Arachthos river underneath you can easily spend an hour or more admiring all the beauty around.
-But for us, this was just a beginning of our trek so after a couple of silly summit photos we put or backpack on and headed towards the unknown.
+But for us, this was just the beginning of our trek so after a couple of silly summit photos, we put our backpacks back on and headed towards the unknown.

 The ridge, the crazy goat paths, and Skala Stamati

 I come to learn the hard way, that if there is no path on the map chances are there is no path in reality either and even if there was one it wouldn’t be very good.
-I absolutely do not recommend to anyone attempting this crossing without some serious mountaineering skills or under a watch full eye of an experienced guide who knows exactly what he’s doing.
-That being said, I loved every bit of the trek including the scariest, most exposed sections, the slippery grass, the rain showers and even the occasional fall.
+I absolutely do not recommend anyone to attempt this crossing without some serious mountaineering skills or under the watch full eye of an experienced guide who knows exactly what he’s doing.
+That being said, I loved every bit of the trek including the scariest, most exposed sections, the slippery grass, the rain showers, and even the occasional fall.
 But again, we had amazing guides!

 Once we left Stroggoula we joined the ridge heading South towards Rokas (2143 m).
 The ridge walk was exactly as I imagined if not better.
 There wasn’t much change in elevation and the path was reasonably easy making for pleasant hiking while enjoying the views.
 And they were some views!
 With the valley on the east covered in thick mist and the western side clear and sunny the scenery was just magical.
 And when a herd of half-wild horses comes running out of the mist I felt like walking through a movie scene.